This post was updated to reflect current trends and information.

 What is an EDI envelope?

-The uppermost envelope ISA / IEA contains one or more functional Groups (GS/GE Envelopes) that contain the documents themselves, each in a separate envelope (ST/SE Envelopes).
+The outer envelope ISA / IEA contains one or more functional Groups (GS/GE Envelopes) that contain the data, each in a separate envelope (ST/SE Envelopes).

 The ISA / IEA envelope contains the addresses of the recipient company and the sending company.

-On the GS / GE envelope is “written” the type of documents contained in it, they are denoted as a two-letter code. (functional ID code).
+The GS / GE envelope contains information about the type of documents contained in it, they are denoted as a two-letter code. (functional ID code).
 For example, PO for 850 Purchase Order, IN for 810 Invoice.
 Such an envelope contains only documents of the same type.
 GS also contains sender’s and receiver’s ID code, functional Group control numbers, date and time.

 Functional Group Header (GS)